jdsandifer/Style-Guide/php.md

 ## PHPDocs

-- PHPDocs are to be avoided if they don't provide any additional useful information, for example, when using php7 type hinting and not adding a description.
+- PHP type hinting *must* be used for parameters and return values when on php7.
-- When not using php7 type hinting, use PHPDocs to define the type of parameters and provide additional description for them when necessary.
+- PHPDocs *should* be avoided if they don't provide any additional useful information,

 ```php